amzn/multimodal-affinities/README.md

 Due to legal constraints, we're currently unable to publicly release the complete test set used in this publication.

 Practitioners may run the paper code on their own document images.
-Make sure to pre-processing the images using an OCR engine according to the format described above (Tesseract, Textract).
+Make sure to pre-process the images using an OCR engine according to the format described above (Tesseract, Textract).

 ## Running the GUI server